Mongo2Go/Mongo2Go/README.md

 --------------
 The Mongo2Go Nuget package can be found at [https://nuget.org/packages/Mongo2Go/](https://nuget.org/packages/Mongo2Go/)

-Search for „Mongo2Go“ in the Manage NuGet Packages dialog box or run:
+Search for „Mongo2Go“ in the Manage NuGet Packages dialog box or run for **.NET 4.6**:

-    PM> Install-Package Mongo2Go
+    PM> Install-Package Mongo2Go -Version 1.1.0

-or for .NET Core support:
+or for **.NET Standard 1.6** (.NET Core) support:

-	PM> Install-Package Mongo2Go -Version 2.0.0-alpha1 -Pre
+    PM> Install-Package Mongo2Go -Version 2.1.0

 in the Package Manager Console.